TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/EscapeTwo.md

 <br />

-We have valid credentials for the `sa` account! (system administrator)
+We have valid credentials for the `sa` account!
+(SQL Server Administrator)

 We can log into the `MSSQL` server using `mssqlclient.py`: